 The group discussed the need and opportunities for community stewardship programs and agreed to work together to form a partnership between the community and DLNR.
 Cora, Denise, and Bob later became the founding advisory board members of Hui Mālama o Pūpūkea-Waimea, a name chosen by a diverse community group including kupuna Butch Helemano to honor the ahupua`a of this area and to emphasize the “ridges to reefs” scope of the group’s stewardship work.

 In 2009, the organization shortened its name to Mālama Pūpūkea-Waimea (MPW) and became a state-recognized non-profit organization.
-In 2010, after years of generous support through grants and donations from HCSN, through Debbie Gowensmith and others, MPW began hiring its own staff and consultants, including Drew Wheeler as Observation and Compliance Coordinator and Kirsten Bluehdorn as webmaster.
+In 2010, after years of generous support through grants and donations from HCSN, through Debbie Gowensmith and others, MPW began hiring its own staff and consultants.
 In 2011, MPW became a tax-exempt federal 501(c)(3).

 Although MPW still has only an office “without walls” (our outreach tent at Sharks Cove) and operates with a small tight budget, the organization is thriving and growing with increased community support, expanded programs, a hearty volunteer network, strong partnerships, and dedicated board and staff.
 MPW is very grateful for the many donors who have kept the organization afloat (see our “Donors & Supporters” page).
 In particular, Debbie Gowensmith of HCSN and the Harold K.L.
 Castle Foundation have been invaluable supporters of MPW for the past several years, for which we are truly grateful.